 First and foremost, protect your floors—even if your crew is just passing through.
 Floors are easily susceptible to scratches, dents, dirt, dust and stains.
 If you are working on a hard surface, explore heavy duty board options.
 Looking for impact resistance, corrugated plastic or a neoprene runner will protect your surfaces from dents.

-If there are windows in the home that are not going to be worked on but will be exposed to dust, you need to take the time to apply window films to the area.
+If there are windows in the home that are not going to be worked on but will be exposed to dust, you need to take the time to apply window shield to the area.
 If airflow is needed and the windows will need to be open during the renovation process, you can protect them just as easily by putting up plastic treatments.
 Some people assume it will be easier to remove window treatments but that can be time-intensive and can do more damage than you prevent.

 Doors can face a lot of wear and tear on the job.
 Prevent costly damages with a door jamb protector.
 Door frame protectors are lightweight, and easy to install.
 They don’t require any tape, you just clamp them in place and they then take them off and reuse them on the next project.